-5 Ways To Care for Your Heart
+5 Ways To Care For Your Heart

 According to Chinese Medicine (TCM), the heart is the king of all organs.
 It is considered a Zang organ, or one that regulates internal functions along with the lung, spleen, kidney, and liver.
 Zang organs are paired with yang organs or organs that regulate external functions such as nutrient absorption, digestion, and elimination.
 Yang organs include the gallbladder, small intestine, stomach, large intestine, and bladder.
 The heart is paired with the small intestine through which the former plays a much bigger role in general.
 An ancient Chinese text, the Shen Shi Zunsheng Shu describes the heart as “the root of life, the seat of [spirit], the master of blood, and the commander of the vessels.”
 In short, if you have good heart health, your body will generally stay healthy, as well.
 Read on for how you can best care for your heart.